1.1.1 B2C Blueprint Store

 Sample Payment Implementations

-Sample payment implementations ("before checkout", "fast checkout" and "for authorization" as well as Credit Card) can be used for an easy integration of a new payment method.
+Sample payment implementations ("redirect before checkout", "fast checkout" and "redirect for authorization") can be used for an easy integration of a new payment method.

 220.127.116.11 Payment Management